Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Building the project basically allows you to add / remove features easily and cook your own version.
 You can follow the comments into the code to understand which section does what.

 Anything fishy with the hacks ?
 A bloody tile is missing ?
 A rogue pixel is giving you insomnia ?
 Need for help ?
 Open an issue !

+Want to add or remove some feature ?
+Open a thread in the Discussion section !

 ## The story so far...